Highway 91/17 and Deltaport Way Upgrade Project

 These upgrades will improve local and commercial travel in the area, reduce conflicts between commercial vehicles and other traffic.
 They also complement Alex Fraser Bridge improvements and 72nd Avenue Interchange projects currently underway.

-- Highway 91 at Nordel Interchange—direct ramps to and from Delta, improved acceleration and deceleration lanes and additional through-lanes for Nordel Way traffic crossing over Highway 91.
+- Highway 91 at Nordel Interchange - upgraded ramps to and from Delta, improved acceleration and deceleration lanes and additional through-lanes for Nordel Way traffic crossing over Highway 91.

-- Intersection improvements at Highway 17 at 80th Street—upgrading the connection from 80th Street to Highway 17 westbound, to improve merging and reduce queuing at 80th Street.
+- Intersection improvements at Highway 17 at 80th Street (Tilbury) - upgrading the connection from 80th Street to Highway 17 westbound, to improve merging and reduce queuing on 80th Street.

-- 27B Avenue at Deltaport Way access improvements—providing a smoother, safer merge for westbound traffic to Roberts Bank.
+- 27B Avenue to Deltaport Way access improvements - providing a smoother, safer merge for westbound traffic.

 The anticipated cost of the project is approximately $245 million with joint funding from the National Infrastructure component of the New Building Canada Fund, Vancouver Fraser Port Authority, the Province of B.C., and Tsawwassen First Nation.